btbutts/banyan-app-installer/README.md

 <details>
   <summary><strong>What's different between the modified Windows script(s) and the Vanilla script?</strong></summary>
 <br>The original version of the CSE installation script for Windows devices was primarily intended for Intune managed endpoints that are also joined to EntraID.
-Whilst it is still possible to use that script for endpoints that are not joined to EntraID, as presently written, it will only work if you use the STAGED USER, alternative deployment scenario described in the [CSE%20Documentation](https://docs.banyansecurity.io/docs/manage-users-and-devices/device-managers/distribute-desktopapp/#staged-user-and-zero-touch-installation).
-This can lead to an undesriable behaviour for some organizations where each of their Windows endpoints known to CSE via the script device registration process are associated to a placeholder user in the CSE Command Center, shown as _Staged User_.
+Whilst it is still possible to use that script for endpoints that are not joined to EntraID, as presently written, it will only work if you use the <strong>STAGED USER</strong>, alternative deployment scenario described in the <a href="https://docs.banyansecurity.io/docs/manage-users-and-devices/device-managers/distribute-desktopapp/#staged-user-and-zero-touch-installation">CSE Documentation</a>.
+This can lead to an undesriable behaviour for some organizations where each of their Windows endpoints known to CSE via the script device registration process are associated to a placeholder user in the CSE Command Center, shown as <em><strong>Staged User</strong></em>.

 The modified version of the script remedies this by searching for the user's identity from other sources.<br><br>
 </details>